christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 - In Egypt, he is known as Psamtik I, founder of the 26th (Saite) Dynasty.
 His name decodes to Ak-Sam = "Dragon-Sun"—a metathesis of Akrosas.
 He reunifies Egypt using Scythian-proxy mercenaries.
 - In Media, he is the supreme overlord Cyaxares, the power behind the Median throne who destroys Assyria.
+- Nabopolassar, father of King Nebuchadnezzar II (r.
+605-562 BC), concluded a treaty with Cyaxares which was sealed by the marriage of his daughter, Amytis, with Nebuchadnezzar II.
 - His reign is encoded in myth as the quest for the Golden Fleece and in biblical lore as the prototype for Nebuchadnezzar.
 - Darius I "The Great" (c.
 550–486 BC) in Persia?
 - This is the foundational event.
 All subsequent "empires" are either his direct descendants or rebel satraps attempting to reclaim his title.